renaissance-publishing/renaissance/chapters/05-character-options.md

     other communities, and will go out of their way to make other races feel comfortable around them.
-Many Gnollish communities have two separate set of customs, one for "when other races are around," and one for when they\\'re not.
-They are not secretive about this; they do this because, for example, they are evolved from carrion-eaters and most other races don\\'t want to see Gnoll "cooking."
+Many Gnollish communities have two separate set of customs, one for "when other races are around," and one for when they're not.
+They are not secretive about this; they do this because, for example, they are evolved from carrion-eaters and most other races don't want to see Gnoll "cooking."
 -   Gnolls are aware of how savage they look, and many put quite a lot of effort into developing elaborate, refined personal styles to counter this effect.